-Mercia School creates a culture of safer recruitment which includes the adoption of rigorous recruitment procedures that help deter, reject or identify people who may pose risk of harm
+Mercia School creates a culture of safer recruitment which includes the adoption of rigorous recruitment procedures that help deter, reject or identify people who may pose risk of harm to or abuse children.

 Governors understand their responsibility to ensure safe recruitment checks are made.
 Mercia School keeps an up to date Single Central Record (SCR).
 This includes the following information: